ChristopheBouriel/SharePlace-Docker/README.md

 `docker-compose up -d`
 	If you see an error at step 7/10 which stop the process, simply type again the same command :
 	`docker-compose up -d`
-	That will start again where the process was at, and terminate it (likely a problem of timeout because my 	machine is not really powerfull... but maybe yours too)
+	That will start again where the process was at, and terminate it -- likely a problem of timeout because my 	machine is not really powerfull... but maybe yours too.

 3. Then, just go to localhost:4200 in your browser and try the app.